-(1) Management of trade secrets and protection of personal information activities and the indispensability of active strengthening of corporate competitiveness by active utilization of information and firm establishment of information security to steady business management, NOF has set forth the Information Security Policy as a basic principle for promoting effective utilization and protection of information.
+(1) Management of trade secrets and protection of personal information Recognizing the importance of information as one of our vital management resources to business activities and the indispensability of active strengthening of corporate competitiveness by active utilization of information and firm establishment of information security to steady business management, NOF has set forth the Information Security Policy as a basic principle for promoting effective utilization and protection of information.
 At the same time, recognizing protection of personal information as its obvious social responsibility, NOF has formulated and announced the Privacy Policy.